FeGe as a building block for the kagome 1:1, 1:6:6, and 1:3:5 families: hidden d-orbital decoupling of flat band sectors, effective models and interaction Hamiltonians: Tight-binding (TB) models of FeGe

 Under this basis, the generators of SG 191 have the following matrix form (permutations):

 The TRS in the NSOC setting is $D_{\text{loc}}(T)=\bm{1}_6$.

 We construct the following 6-band TB model:

-In the model, $\mu_{i=d_5,b}$ is the onsite energy, $t_{i=d_5, b}^{NN}$ is NN intra-kagome hopping, and $t_{b}^{zNN}$ is the $z$-directional hopping of bonding state, and $t_{b, d_5}^{NN}, t_{b, d_5}^{NNN}$ are the NN and NNN inter-layer hoppings.
+In the model, $\mu_{i=d_5,b}$ are the onsite energies of the $d_5$ and $b$ orbitals, $t_{i=d_5, b}^{NN}$ are the intra-orbital NN intra-kagome hoppings of the $d_5$ and $b$ orbtials, while $t_{b}^{zNN}$ is the $z$-directional hopping of the bonding states.
+Finally, $t_{b, d_5}^{NN}, t_{b, d_5}^{NNN}$ are the inter-orbital NN and NNN hoppings between the $d_5$ and $b$ orbitals.
 As shown in \cref{TB_bandset3}(a), we fit these parameters to the dispersion in DFT.
 The values of the parameters are listed in \cref{Table:TBpara_FeGe}.

 The main reason to combine the bonding state of honeycomb Ge with $d_{z^2}$ is that the $d_{z^2}$ orbital weights on $k_3=0$ plane have a wide distribution from -4 to 4 eV as seen from the orbital projections of DFT in \cref{Fig:wannier_d_projections}, and using $d_{z^2}$ orbital alone cannot faithfully reproduce this band structure.
 By combining with the bonding state, the band structure and orbital weights of $d_{z^2}$ can be fitted better, and the DOS of $d_{z^2}$ near $E_f$ is also reduced by the bonding state as more $d_{z^2}$ weights are introduced below $E_f$ (see \cref{tab_FeGe_TB_filling}).